purpleteam-labs/purpleteam/README.md

 NODE_ENV=local purpleteam
 # Or export NODE_ENV then just run:
 purpleteam
-# Should print out the purpleteam top level help
+# Should print out the PurpleTeam top level help
 ```

-Run any of the [purpleteam CLI commands](#purpleteam-top-level-help) as you would with the install of any other system wide binary.
+Run any of the [_PurpleTeam_ CLI commands](#purpleteam-top-level-help) as you would with the install of any other system wide binary.

-If you choose to clone the purpleteam CLI repository and run `npm link` from it's root directory, the same applies.
-Plus you get to continue to modify the purpleteam CLI config without reinstalling.
+If you choose to clone the _PurpleTeam_ CLI repository and run `npm link` from it's root directory, the same applies.
+Plus you get to continue to modify the _PurpleTeam_ CLI config without reinstalling.

 # Usage

-If you are running the purpleteam CLI in the default [character user interface (`cUi`) mode](#configure-ui) there are some interactions you can perform in the terminal while the CLI is running.
+If you are running the _PurpleTeam_ CLI in the default [character user interface (`cUi`) mode](#configure-ui) there are some interactions you can perform in the terminal while the CLI is running.
 The following commands have the associated interactions available:

 * `test`: Once testing is under way, you can:
-  * [right-arrow], [left-arrow] through the terminal screens to view the testing progress of each of the [_Testers_](https://purpleteam-labs.com/doc/definitions/) in real-time courtesy of the purpleteam API
+  * [right-arrow], [left-arrow] through the terminal screens to view the testing progress of each of the [_Testers_](https://purpleteam-labs.com/doc/definitions/) in real-time courtesy of the _PurpleTeam_ API
-  * [down-arrow], [up-arrow] to highlight the different Running Statistics of the _Testers_ as they are provided in real-time courtesy of the purpleteam API
+  * [down-arrow], [up-arrow] to highlight the different Running Statistics of the _Testers_ as they are provided in real-time courtesy of the _PurpleTeam_ API
 * `testplan`: Once the test plans have been retreived, you can [right-arrow], [left-arrow] through the terminal screens to view the test plans of each specific [_Tester_](https://purpleteam-labs.com/doc/definitions/)

 # Trouble-Shooting